A Spirited Artist

-That is a mouthful, but Lila always has a lot to say.
-She is fluent in Spanish, English and Mixtec, but also sings in many of Mexico’s Indigenous languages.
+Lila always has a lot to say.
+She is fluent in Spanish, English and Mixtec, and also sings in many of Mexico’s Indigenous languages.
 She puts on a great multimedia show that will make you laugh and make you cry.

 Lila has that gift for connecting with you, making you think, and making you feel what she is singing about.
 She rattles your humanity.
 Leaving one of her shows, you will probably have a strong feeling of wanting to do something.

-We met her once, backstage at the Apollo Theater in Harlem.
-She is a small woman with a huge presence.
+We met her once, backstage at the Apollo Theater.
+She is a small woman with a big presence.
 I think her message is to be who you are.
 Even if people turn away at first, eventually they can’t help but respond to the love that flows through your fullness.

 “Cuando sueño contigo, no hay ni miedo ni duda sobre mi destino.”